decenomy/SAPP/doc/tor.md

-	-externalip=X   You can tell pivx about its publicly reachable address using this option, and this can be a v2 .onion address (v3 .onion addresses are not supported by the PIVX network).
+	-externalip=X   You can tell pivx about its publicly reachable address using this option, and this can be a v2 .onion address (v3 .onion addresses are not supported by the SAPP network).
 Given the above configuration, you can find your .onion address in /var/lib/tor/pivx-service/hostname.
 For connections
 	                coming from unroutable addresses (such as 127.0.0.1, where the